Elven Legacy: Plot

 Elven Legacy was developed by 1C: Ino-Co.
 The game presents a time when five races existed: elves, orcs, humans, the undead, and dwarves.
 The races are in conflict for possession of one land where the orcs once have been driven away by the human race.
 A hundred years later, the orcs prepare for a war to recapture their motherland.
 At the same time, the other races declare war against the human race in an effort to capture the territory in which humans lived.
 The player can either choose to play as the elves or the orcs.

 Development

 The graphics of Elven Legacy were implemented due to multiple reasons.
 One of these reasons was that they were inspired by World of Warcraft, but the other was the reason was that their research showed that players did not resonate as well with its initially "grim and dark [world] with realistic looking textures and light."
 As part of this research, the game's lead artist experimented by coloring a screenshot by hand.
 They liked how this look, and felt it would be a good idea to make a serious game that was "fun to look at.

 Reception

-The game received above-average reviews according to the review aggregation website Metacritic.
+The game received "mixed or average reviews" according to the review aggregation website Metacritic.